jelenastricak/jelenastricak.dev/md-articles/fifty_ais_three_cooking_sprees.md

+---
+cover: /images/fifty_ais_three_cooking_sprees.png
+---

 # Fifty AIs, Three Cooking Sprees, and One Near-Collapse

-**Or: How I Tried to Automate My Life and Accidentally Became a Walking Temp File**
+*Or: How I Tried to Automate My Life and Accidentally Became a Walking Temp File*

 I didn't plan on creating my own personal Doomsday Machine.
 I only wanted to test a few AI tools, make some content, and maybe finish one